sourcery-ai-experiments/coding-crab-blog/_posts/en/2023/04/2023-04-10-google-drive-vs-onedrive.md

 description: Comparison of Google Drive and OneDrive
 date: 2023-04-10 16:15 +0100
 categories:
-  - Comparison
+  - Comparisons
 tags:
-  - Google Drive
-  - OneDrive
+  - Cloud Storage
 ---

 In this article, we compare Google Drive and OneDrive and show the differences and similarities.